Expedition Everest: The Yeti

 The yeti was the largest and most complex audio-animatronic figure ever built by Walt Disney Imagineering at the time of its construction.
 It is 25 ft tall.
 Its "skin" measures 1000 sqft, and is held in place by 1,000 snaps and 250 zippers.
 Its movement is controlled by 19 actuators when functioning in "A-mode", its full mode of operation.
 In "A-mode," it can move 5 ft horizontally and 18 in vertically.

 A few months after the ride opened in 2006, the yeti figure's framing split, threatening catastrophic malfunction if it were to be operated further in "A-mode".
 Since then it has been operated only in the alternative "B-mode", in which a strobe-light effect is used to give the appearance of movement, earning it the nickname "Disco Yeti" from some fans.
-It is speculated that the problem was caused by damage to the yeti's concrete base structure, which is unlikely to be repaired until a major refurbishment in the distant future, because the design limits access to the yeti without major disassembly of the superstructure.
+For years it was speculated that the problem was caused by damage to the yeti's concrete base structure, which is unlikely to be repaired until a major refurbishment in the distant future, because the design limits access to the yeti without major disassembly of the superstructure.
 The problem with the concrete is rumored to have occurred due to a glitch in the 4-D scheduling software that prevented adequate curing of a portion of the Yeti's foundation before the fabrication of mountain elements and roller coaster track.
+The prevailing theory is that the damage is to the animatronic itself, and not to the concrete base structure.

 Joe Rohde, the Imagineer in charge of building the attraction and Animal Kingdom, was asked about the yeti at the 2013 D23 Expo.
 Rohde responded, "You have to understand, it's a giant complicated machine sitting on top of, like, a 46-foot tall tower in the middle of a finished building.
 So, it's really hard to fix, but we are working on it.
 And we continue to work on it.
 We have tried several 'things', none of them quite get to the key, turning of the 40-foot tower inside of a finished building, but we are working on it...
 I will fix the Yeti someday, I swear."
 Rohde retired from Walt Disney Imagineering effective January 4, 2021, never having completed the repairs to the Yeti animatronic.